 These smoothie essentials are packed with vitamins and minerals.
 That’s not even the most exciting aspect.

-One big egg has 6.24 grammes of protein and takes only minutes to cook.
+One big egg has 6.24 grams of protein and takes only minutes to cook.
 And, especially when you’re eating less, obtaining as much protein as possible is critical for staying full and growing muscle.

 Men who ate an egg for breakfast instead of a bagel were less hungry and ate less during the day, according to a 2010 study.